Run control¶

 This determines the level of logging shown in the terminal window during the run.

-This is only applicable when clicking the Save & Run button in the model workbook.
+or the old Save & Run button in a model workbook.

 LoopIterationFilter¶